A four-week online course

 - Access to written modules on the Birth Story Listening online course

 - Practice-homework assignments and suggestions for the week

 - Valuable written feedback on your homework and the opportunity to further accelerate your skills and comprehension by learning from peers on the Forum.

-- A weekly, one-hour live consultation call guided by your Birth Story Facilitator.
+- A weekly, 90 minutes live consultation call guided by your Birth Story Facilitator.
 You and your peers will bring questions and insights to this call, and learn from lively demonstrations, role-plays, and a solution-focused dialogue with your facilitators.